realshubhamraut/CDAC-DBDA-coursework/java/notes.md

 - **JIT (Just-In-Time Compiler):** Frequently used code is compiled at runtime for faster execution.
 - **Heap vs Stack:**
     - Heap: Stores objects, is expandable, starts from the top of memory.
-    - Stack: Stores method calls and local variables, is linear and limited, starts from the bottom.
     - Objects are stored in the heap; references/instances are stored in the stack.

 ---

 ## 4. Naming Conventions

-- Class names should start with a capital letter (e.g., `HelloWorld`).
-- File name must match the public class name.
-- Variables and methods use camelCase.

 ---